qExobyte/qExobyte.github.io/_pages/strategy.md

 <div align="center">
 <p><b>To see this strategy in action, book a free trial session below!</b></p>
-<a data-cal-link="ericwolpert/trial" class="button button--large section-button">Book a Free Session</a>
+<a data-cal-link="ericwolpert/trial" class="button button--large section-button">Book a Trial Session</a>
 </div>